rjojjr/PiCenter/README.md

 **_Smart home statistics, control, integration and prediction center._**

-This application is built around Raspberry Pi and DHT temperature and humidity sensors to detect trends between temperature and furnace/AC usage.
+This application is built around Raspberry Pi and DHT digital temperature and humidity sensors to detect trends between temperature and furnace/AC usage.
 The project will eventually grow to be an IoT smart home command center.